Drawing Courses

 Level: 7th - 12th grade

-Prerequisite: Level 1 theater class with Julie Nelson or tutor approval
+Prerequisite: Theater – Level 1- with Julie Nelson or tutor approval

 Homework: 2 - 3 hours per week

-Text: Acting for Young Actors: The Ultimate Teen Guide (cost for book included in the supply fee)
+Text: Provided by tutor-Acting for Young Actors: The Ultimate Teen Guide (cost for book included in the supply fee)

 Students should bring to class: a notebook or paper, a folder, writing utensils, class book, and a highlighter.